Dressed Tunneling in Soft Hair: Cosmic censorship

 \section{Cosmic censorship}

 The conjecture of cosmic censorship implies that $\frac{M^2}{4}-||{\cal D}C||^2 \ge 0$, otherwise the singularity would be naked \cite{Compere:2016hzt}.
 In fact, this inequality can be also obtained from the reality condition of (\ref{eqn:nonlinear_correction}).
-In the following, we will argue that Hawking radiation demands another triangular inequality for the norm $||{\cal D}C||$.
-If the censorship were violated after a radiation, say $\frac{(M-\omega)^2}{4}-||{\cal D}C^\prime||^2 < 0$, it can be derived that the change of Bekenstein-Hawking entropy $\Delta S_{BH} < 16\pi ||{\cal D}\Delta C||^2$, here we denote the change of soft hair function $\Delta C \equiv C^\prime - C$.
-In other words, to keep the singularity censored, it demands the opposite:

-here we are able to commute ${\cal D}$ and $\Delta$.
-This inequality almost agrees with the cosmic censorship conjecture, if $\Delta$ can be removed from both sides of (\ref{eqn:upper_bound}).
-This can be done with additional triangular inequality
+In the following, we will discuss possible implication of this conjecture.
+Firstly, we assume that censorship is still protected after the black hole emits a particle of mass $\omega>0$ and hair function changes from $C\to C'$.
+Provided that $C \sim {\cal D}C \sim \epsilon M$, the inequality of censorship directly translates into the inequality between the change of entropy $\Delta S_{BH}$ and that of hair function $\Delta(||{\cal D}C||^2)$: